 In general, large employers in Ireland have occupational pension schemes, but many smaller employers throughout the country do not.

 Each pension scheme has its own set of rules.
-Pension schemes nationally are generally regulated by the Pensions Board.
+Pension schemes nationally are generally regulated by the Pensions Authority.
 Members of schemes have certain rights in respect of such matters as information.
 Contibutions to approved occupational pension schemes may attract tax relief.
 Regulation for tax purposes is supervised by the Retirement Benefits District of the Revenue Commissioners.

 From 27 March 2013 you can withdraw up to 30% of the value of Additional Voluntary Contributions (AVCs) made to occupational pension schemes and PRSAs.
 This applies for 3 years only (until 27 March 2016).
-The Pensions Board has published FAQs on withdrawal of AVCs (pdf).
+The Pensions Authority has published FAQs on withdrawal of AVCs (pdf).

 There is no legal obligation on employers to provide occupational pension schemes for employees.
 However, more and more employers are putting schemes in place and there is positive government encouragement to do so.